silverstripe/silverstripe-userhelp-content/docs/en/for-website-content-editors/web-content-best-practises.md

 * The **Page name** is what generates the main headline (the &lt;h1&gt; tag) for the page's content.
 * The **Navigation label** is what appears in your site's navigation.
 Sometimes when you have a lengthy page name, it makes sense to create a shortened navigation label.
 * The **URL** gets generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
 Most of the time, the URL that SilveStripe CMS generates will be fine, but you can manually change it if necessary.
-* The **Title** is what appears in the browser's title bar and tabs, and in Google's search results page (the &lt;title&gt; meta tag.)
-Page titles should be unique, and shouldn’t exceed 65 characters (spaces included), as Google only shows the first 65 characters in search result titles.

 <div class="note" markdown="1">
 ### Notes: